songjiayang/snvalidator/README.md

 # snvalidator
-A validator for Chinese id card number.
+A validator of Chinese ID card number.

 ### Usage